Laurence Eusden: Life

 Laurence Eusden was born in Spofforth in the West Riding of Yorkshire in 1688 (date unknown) to the Rev. Laurence Eusden, rector of Spofforth, Yorkshire.
 Eusden was baptized on 6 September 1688.
 He received his education at St Peter's School, York, and at Trinity College, Cambridge.
 He became a minor fellow of his college in 1711, and in the next year was admitted to a full fellowship.

 Early on, Eusden had decided upon building a career through influence.
 For someone like him, well-educated, with a fellowship at Trinity, but without family money and without well-placed relations, there was no other way to advance in the world.
 He began to write, with the intention of using his ability to attract notice to himself.
-And with Newcastle's marriage he succeeded, as he was made Poet Laureate in 1718 by the Lord Chamberlain, Thomas Pelham-Holles, 1st Duke of Newcastle, as a reward for a flattering poem on Pelham-Holles' marriage.
+With a flattering poem on the Duke of Newcastle's marriage he succeeded – he was made Poet Laureate in 1718 by Newcastle, the Lord Chamberlain.

-Eusden, who was thirty years old at the time of his appointment was also the youngest Poet Laureate.
+Eusden, who was 30 years old at the time of his appointment, was also the youngest Poet Laureate.
 Eusden secured this post due to the death of the previous Poet Laureate, Nicholas Rowe, and the recommendation of Joseph Addison.
-Upon his appointment, Eusden produced Birthday and New Year Odes for twelve years.
+Upon his appointment, Eusden produced Birthday and New Year Odes for 12 years.